-The impeller (49) should be loosened while the rotating assembly is still secured to the pump casing.
-Before loosening the impeller, remove the seal cavity drain plug (60) and drain the seal lubricant.
-This will prevent the oil in the seal cavity from escaping when the impeller is loosened.
-Clean and reinstall the seal cavity drain plug.
+The impeller (38) should be loosened while the rotating assembly is still secured to the pump casing.
+Before loosening the impeller, remove the seal cavity drain plug (56) and drain the seal lubricant.
+This will prevent the oil in the seal cavity from escaping as the impeller is loosened.
+Clean and rein-stall the seal cavity drain plug.

-Immobilize the impeller by wedging a block of wood between the vanes and the pump casing and remove the impeller cap screw and washer (47 and 48).

-Install the shaft key (68).
-Install a lathe dog on the drive end of the shaft (67) with the "V" notch positioned over the shaft key.
+Immobilize the impeller by wedging a block of wood between the vanes and remove the impeller cap screw and washer (36 and 37).
+Install a lathe dog on the drive end of the shaft (67) with the "V" notch positioned over the shaft keyway.

-With the impeller rotation still blocked, see Figure 2 and use a long piece of heavy bar stock to pry against the arm of the lathe dog in a counterclockwise direction (when facing the drive end of the shaft).
+With the impeller rotation still blocked, strike the lathe dog sharply in a counterclockwise direction (when facing the drive end of the shaft).
+The impeller may also be loosened by using a long piece of heavy bar stock to pry against the arm of the lathe dog in a counterclockwise direction (when facing the drive end of the shaft) as shown in Figure E-2.
 Use caution not to damage the shaft or keyway.
-When the impeller breaks loose, remove the lathe dog, key and wood block.
+When the impeller breaks loose, remove the lathe dog and wood block and unscrew the impeller from the shaft.

-DO NOT remove the impeller until the rotating assembly has been removed from the pump casing.
+Do not remove the impeller until the rotating assembly has been removed from the pump casing.

-Figure 2.
+Figure E-2.
 Loosening Impeller